adamnoto/bali/README.md

 As we have never define the `rules_for` My::Employee before, any attempt to `can?` for `My::Employee` will return `false`, so does any attempt to object `cant?` on which will only return `true` for any given subtarget and operation.

-### Can and cannot testing with multiple-roles subtarget
+### Can and Cant testing with multiple-roles subtarget

 A subtarget may have multiple roles.
 For eg., a user may have a role of `finance_user` and `general_user`.
 A general user normally by itself cannot `delete`, or `cancel`; but a `finance_user` does can, so long the condition is met.
 But, if a subtarget has role of both `finance_user` and `general_user`, he/she can perform `delete` or `cancel` (so far that the condition is met.)